Green Purchasing – Recyclability

 Resources

-UPSTREAM, formerly the Product Policy Institute, is a non-profit research organization developing and supporting "cradle-to-cradle" policies and working to support local municipalities in their efforts to buy responsibly.
+UPSTREAM, formerly the Product Policy Institute, is a nonprofit research organization developing and supporting "cradle-to-cradle" policies and working to support local municipalities in their efforts to buy responsibly.

 The California Product Stewardship Council has some excellent information on their site to help local governments incorporate concepts of Extended Producer Responsibility into their policies, regulations and agreements.